What Causes Acid Reflux?

 Smoking

 Smoking is also a major trigger for acid reflux.
-Tobacco smoke contains nicotine, which can relax the lower esophageal sphincter.
+Tobacco smoke can relax the lower esophageal sphincter.
 The lower esophageal sphincter helps prevent the backflow of the stomach contents into the esophagus.
-However, the relaxation of this sphincter due to the nicotine in the tobacco smoke aggravates acid reflux symptoms (2).
+However, the relaxation of this sphincter due to the tobacco smoke aggravates acid reflux symptoms (2).

 Medications